firstcontributions/firstcontributions.github.io/CONTRIBUTING.md

 ## Fork this repository

 Fork this repo by clicking on the fork button on the top of this page.
-This will create a copy of this repository in your account.
+This will create a copy of this repository onto your account.

 ## Clone the repository
 Now clone the forked repository to your machine.
 Go to your GitHub account, open the forked repo, click on the clone button and then click the *copy to clipboard* icon.